William J. Haynes II: General Counsel of the Department of Defense

 In chapter 13 (pp. 213–237) of her book The Dark Side, Jane Mayer describes how Alberto Mora, then the general counsel of the US Navy, as early as 2003 mounted a challenge to the interrogation policy used by the United States which he saw as potentially leading to war crimes charges.
-Mora reportedly warned William J. Haynes, Donald Rumsfeld's chief counsel, to "protect your client!"
-To rebut Mora's and others' concerns about the legality of the conduct of the interrogation policy followed not only by DoD personnel but also by the CIA, William J. Haynes apparently solicited an opinion from John C. Yoo, then in the Justice Department's Office of Legal Counsel, which opinion, in spite of being based on a questionable legal foundation, countenanced "enhanced interrogation techniques."
+Mora reportedly warned Haynes, Donald Rumsfeld's chief counsel, to "protect your client!"
+To rebut Mora's and others' concerns about the legality of the conduct of the interrogation policy followed not only by DoD personnel but also by the CIA, Haynes apparently solicited an opinion from John C. Yoo, then in the Justice Department's Office of Legal Counsel, which opinion, in spite of being based on a questionable legal foundation, countenanced "enhanced interrogation techniques."
 For reasons which Haynes never disclosed, this opinion was adopted as official policy in spite of Mora's objections.
 Underlining his rebuke, Haynes never informed Mora that the policy adopted by the DoD took no account of Mora's objections.

-Harvard law professor Jack Goldsmith, who briefly worked at the Pentagon as Special Counsel under Haynes before becoming head of the Office of Legal Counsel, United States Department of Justice (2003-2004), notes in his book, The Terror Presidency (2007), that at the time Haynes did urge the powers that be in the Bush administration to seek and obtain Congressional authorization for the policy and military commissions, but that others in the administration felt doing so was unnecessary.
+Harvard law professor Jack Goldsmith, who briefly worked at the Pentagon as Special Counsel under Haynes before becoming head of the Office of Legal Counsel, United States Department of Justice (2003-2004), notes in his book, The Terror Presidency (2007), that at the time Haynes did urge the powers that be in the Bush administration to seek and obtain congressional authorization for the policy and military commissions, but that others in the administration felt doing so was unnecessary.

 In November 2002, Haynes wrote a memo for Rumsfeld concerning interrogation techniques to be used at Guantanamo Bay.
 This followed what were known as the Torture Memos of August 2002, largely written by Yoo and issued by the Office of Legal Counsel to the CIA and DOD, with two signed as well by Jay S. Bybee.
 These also authorized the use of so-called "enhanced interrogation techniques," brutal interrogation tactics that are widely considered to be torture.
 Haynes's memo, which the Secretary of Defense approved, recommended authorizing several techniques, but advised against the authorization of three more-aggressive techniques, including one that resembled waterboarding.
 Such treatment of detainees, Haynes noted, would be inconsistent with American Armed Forces' "tradition of restraint."